|

 would generate for files in a typical operating system

 directory.
-Though we can sort the files (see Column.getAscendingSort()
+Though we can sort the files (see Column.getAscendingSort()), it does not make sense to add a

 new file "before" or "after" another one, or "between" two